deadbok/groenholdt.net/content/Computers/RaspberryPi/MediaTek-MT7601-USB-WIFI-on-the-Raspberry-Pi/MediaTek-MT7601-USB-WIFI-on-the-Raspberry-Pi.md

 Find the one called "MT7601U USB".
 I have the file mirrored [here]($LOCALURL/DPO_MT7601U_LinuxSTA_3.0.0.4_20130913.tar.bz2).

 [These](http://va3paw.com/2014/03/16/hsmm-mesh-on-raspberry-pi/#more-629)
-instructions to work for building the driver.
+instructions work for building the driver.

 Become root.